-In practice, our computations deviate somewhat from these equations where a PUMA boundary subdivides a tract.
-In such cases, we use the whole tract's density, but we limit the population weight to the portion that also resides in the PUMA.
+In practice, our computations deviate somewhat from these equations where a PUMA boundary subdivides a tract.5 In such cases, we use the whole tract's density, but we limit the population weight to the portion that also resides in the PUMA (determining this portion by summing the populations of the census blocks with centroids in each PUMA).

-&lt;sup>5 Although 2010 census tracts nest exactly within 2010 PUMAs, not all 2000 census tracts nest within 2000 PU-MAs.
+5 Although 2010 census tracts nest exactly within 2010 PUMAs, not all 2000 census tracts nest within 2000 PUMAs.
 Also, the 2005-2011 ACS PUMS files use 2000 PUMA definitions, but DENSITY summarizes 2010 tract densities for those samples, so it is necessary to associate 2010 tracts with the 2000 PUMAs for those samples.